 - Request letters in second and third year of college

-- Take the MCAT spring of third year of college
+- Take the MCAT in spring of third year of college

 - Submit your application to medical school in June prior to your senior year